shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-donation-dapp-on-polygon-to-award-your-favourite-content-creator.md

 Now the smart contract and tests are dealt with, it's time to integrate our smart contracts with the frontend application.

 For contract calls, we will create a context and provide all the data and functions through it.
-Create a folder `contexts` in the root directory of your project and create a file called `DataContext.tsx` in that folder.
+Create a folder `context` in the root directory of your project and create a file called `DataContext.tsx` in that folder.

 `context/DataContext.tsx`